RailCorp

-Rail Corporation New South Wales (RailCorp) was an agency of the State of New South Wales, Australia established under the Transport Administration Act 1988 in 2004.
-It was a division under the control of Transport for NSW since the latter's establishment in 2011.
-RailCorp was converted into a state-owned corporation and renamed Transport Asset Holding Entity (TAHE) on 1 July 2020.
+Rail Corporation New South Wales (RailCorp) was an agency of the Government of New South Wales, Australia, established in 2004 pursuant to the Transport Administration Act 1988.
+It was a division under the control of Transport for NSW, following the latter's establishment in 2011.
+On 20 June 2020, RailCorp was disbanded with its functions taken over by Transport Asset Holding Entity.

-Until its conversion to TAHE, RailCorp held rail property assets, rolling stock and rail infrastructure in the Sydney metropolitan area and limited country locations in the state and it makes these assets available to Sydney Trains and NSW TrainLink for their operations.
-It also managed the NSW Government's contract with the Airport Link Company.
-At the time of conversion to TAHE, the acting chief executive of RailCorp was Sydney Trains chief executive Howard Collins.
+RailCorp held rail property assets, rolling stock and rail infrastructure in the Sydney metropolitan area and limited country locations in the state, and made those assets available to Sydney Trains and NSW TrainLink for their operations.
+It also managed the government's contract with the Airport Link Company.

-Additionally, until 2013, RailCorp also formerly operated passenger train services in New South Wales under the brand CityRail, and maintained rail infrastructure within the New South Wales Metropolitan Rail Area.
-From July 2013, operation and maintenance functions were transferred to the newly created Sydney Trains and NSW Trains agencies, which were also subsidiaries of RailCorp, leaving RailCorp as the legal owner of a portfolio of $28.6 billion of railway property, mostly within the metropolitan area.
+Until 2013, RailCorp also operated passenger train services in New South Wales under the brand CityRail, and maintained rail infrastructure within the New South Wales Metropolitan Rail Area.
+From July 2013, operation and maintenance functions were transferred to the newly created Sydney Trains and NSW TrainLink agencies, which were also subsidiaries of RailCorp, leaving RailCorp as an asset owner.
 In July 2017, Sydney Trains and NSW Trains ceased to be subsidiaries of RailCorp and became standalone independent agencies.

 History

-In January 2004, after much criticism and public perceptions of blame shifting between units of the State Rail Authority for operational failings, RailCorp was formed taking over the passenger train operations of CityRail and CountryLink, and responsibility for maintaining the greater metropolitan network from the Rail Infrastructure Corporation.
+In January 2004, after much criticism, and public perceptions of blame-shifting between units of the State Rail Authority relating to operational failings, RailCorp was formed, taking over the passenger train operations of CityRail and CountryLink, and assuming responsibility for maintaining the greater metropolitan network from the Rail Infrastructure Corporation.
+It was established as a non dividend paying statutory corporation.